 - If the intervention is not successful, family and friends are expected to follow through with clearly stated consequences and healthy boundaries to motivate change

-Ideally, a full recovery will result from intervention.
+Ideally, a full recovery will result from an intervention.
 In the event that relapse occurs, family and friends may need to follow up and ensure that their loved one is on the right track.
 Rehabilitation is a long road.
 With the support of friends and family, those struggling with addiction are far more likely to succeed.

 Intervention: An Act Of Love